achyutjoshi/Flight-Prices-Scapper/README.md

-# Flight - Prices Scraper
+# FLIGHT - Prices Scraper

 As a part of my B.Tech project, I am working on a predictive model to forecast flight prices in India.
 For the same, I required to collect data and I developed this automated script to do the same.